![]() |

 In Conclusion

-For example, on the last hand the defenders were under no obligation to play that third round of clubs.
+Also, on the last hand discussed, the defenders were under no obligation to play that third round of clubs.
 Hypothetically, at trick three an opponent, recognizing that the club suit was dead, might switch to diamonds; however, on this deal either hearts will run and there are no problems, or you will need the diamond finesse to work in any case.
 So the aspect of a timely switch happens not to be an issue in this case.
 In many other situations, the defenders' choices of plays — and projected likelihood of same — might need to be factored into the equation.

 Addendum: -not- (P -or- Q)

-Consider the logical statement "p or q", meaning that "at least one is true."
+Consider the logical statement "p or q", meaning that "at least one is true".
 For every statement, there is a negative, or "opposite" meaning.
-The statement "not (p or q)" is the logical equivalent of "neither is true," which is the same as (not-p and not-q).
-If your contract is dependent upon the "spade split or club finesse," then clearly you will make it unless both contingencies fail to materialize — that is, no spade split and no winning club finesse.
+The statement "not (p or q)" is the logical equivalent of "neither is true", which is the same as (not-p and not-q).
+If your contract is dependent upon the "spade split or club finesse", then clearly you will make it unless both contingencies fail to materialize — that is, no spade split and no winning club finesse.

 Okay.
 If a 3-2 trump split is 68%, then what is the chance of the suit not splitting favorably?
 Intuitively, it is 100% − 68% = 32%.
 In numerical terms, "no" equates to (1−'yes'), and (yes=1−no).